lpaschke16/lpaschke16/README.md

-- 🔭 I’m currently working on... a JavaScript Adventure game!
+- 🔭 I’m currently working on...
+Android Studio App
 - 🌱 I’m currently learning ...
-JavaScript
+Java, Kotlin, HTML
 - 👯 I’m looking to collaborate on ...
-Python
-- 🤔 I’m looking for help with ...
-JavaScript and App Development
-- 💬 Ask me about ...
-Anything!
+Java
 - 📫 How to reach me: ...[Linkedin](www.linkedin.com/in/lucas-paschke-64b2a1222)
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
-I am a high school Junior
 -->